bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 There are two things I want to highlight here.
 The first is the way that Solana programs handle data.
 If you're familiar with Solidity, you're used to the idea of code and data living in the same place.
 In Ethereum, smart contracts own data and can update their data within their own functions.
 In Solana, data and code live separately.
 If you take a look at our updated `initialize` function, you'll see that we are reading and writing data from a vote account that is being passed into our program via the Context parameter `ctx`.
 Our vote account is defined at the bottom of our file as a simple struct with two fields, crunchy and smooth, that hold unsigned 64-bit integers.

-This idea of code and data separation can be a bit unintuitive at first, but Anchor makes it a bit easier with this `#[derive(Accounts)]` macro.
+This idea of code and data separation can be a bit unintuitive at first, but Anchor makes it easier with the `#[derive(Accounts)]` macro.
 This is the second thing I want to highlight.
 With `#[derive(Accounts)]`, we can specify all the accounts that are required for a given transaction instruction and let Anchor deal with all the serialization and deserialization required to tie everything together.
-The big take away here is that with Anchor, we're able to separate our account validation logic and focus on the business logic in our main program.
+The big take away here is that with Anchor, we're able to separate our account validation logic from the business logic in our main program.
 This leads to less boilerplate and less code to reason about.
-More information on how accounts work with programs, I recommend reading the aptly named [ok so what the fuck is the deal with solana anyway](https://2501babe.github.io/posts/solana101.html).
+For more information on how accounts work with programs, I recommend reading the aptly named [ok so what the fuck is the deal with solana anyway](https://2501babe.github.io/posts/solana101.html).

 With our program newly updated, lets build our code by running the following command: